anondeveg/SalahPing/README.md

 ✅ Current Status

 The core functionality is working! 🎉
 You can now receive basic Salah time reminders.
-Development is ongoing, with planned enhancements and community contributions welcome.
+Development is ongoing, with planned enhancements and community contributions welcome.w
 ✨ Features

     ⚡ Lightweight and fast